truenas/middleware/docs/userguide/index.rst

 User accounts can be given
 `permissions <#1.6.3.9.Setting Permissions|outline>`_
 to volumes or datasets.
 If you wish to use groups to manage permissions, you should create the user accounts first, then assign the accounts as members of the groups.
 This section demonstrates how to create a user account.

 **NOTE:**
 if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
 Instead, import the existing account information into FreeNAS® using Services → Active Directory or Services → LDAP.

-Account → Users → View Users provides a listing of all of the system accounts that were installed with the FreeNAS® operating system, as shown in Figure 3.2d.
+Account → Users → View Users provides a listing of all of the system accounts that were installed with the FreeNAS® operating system, as shown in

-**Figure 3.**
-**2d**
+Figure 3.2d.

-**: Managing User Accounts**
+**Figure 3.2d: Managing User Accounts**

 |10000000000004BC000001E97FA3DC88_png|

-Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether or not it is a built-in user that came with the FreeNAS® installation, the email address, whether or not logins are disabled, whether or not the user account is locked, and whether or not the user is allowed to use
+Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether or not it is a built-in user that came with the FreeNAS® installation, the email address, whether or not logins are disabled, whether or not the user account is locked, and whether or not the user is allowed to use **sudo**.
-**sudo**
-.
 To reorder the list, click the desired column.

 If you click a user account, the following buttons will appear for that account:

-*   **Change Password:**
-    provides fields to enter and confirm the new password.
+*   **Change Password:** provides fields to enter and confirm the new password.

-*   **Modify User:**
-    used to modify the account's settings, as listed in Table 3.2b.
+*   **Modify User:** used to modify the account's settings, as listed in Table 3.2b.

-*   **Auxiliary Groups:**
-    used to make the account a member of additional groups.
+*   **Auxiliary Groups:** used to make the account a member of additional groups.

-*   **Change E-mail:**
-    used to change the email address associated with the account.
+*   **Change E-mail:** used to change the email address associated with the account.

-**NOTE:**
-it is important to set the email address for the built-in *root* user account as important system messages are sent to the *root* user.
+**NOTE:** it is important to set the email address for the built-in *root* user account as important system messages are sent to the
+*root* user.
 For security reasons, password logins are disabled for the *root* account and changing this setting is highly discouraged.

 Every account that came with the FreeNAS® operating system, except for the *root* user, is a system account.
 Each system account is used by a service and should not be available for use as a login account.
-For this reason, the default shell is
+For this reason, the default shell is `nologin(8) <http://www.freebsd.org/cgi/man.cgi?query=nologin>`_ .
-`nologin(8) <http://www.freebsd.org/cgi/man.cgi?query=nologin>`_
-.
 For security reasons, and to prevent breakage of system services, you should not modify the system accounts.

 To create a user account, click the Add New User button to open the screen shown in Figure 3.2e.
-Some
-settings are only available in Advanced Mode.
+Some settings are only available in Advanced Mode.
 To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System → Settings → Advanced.
 Table 3.2b summarizes the options which are available when you create or modify a user account.

 **Figure 3.2e: Adding or Editing a User Account**